Team Jayco–AlUla (men's team)

 The team has a women's team and supports its riders competing in track cycling.
-In 2017 they also established a development team, Mitchelton–BikeExchange.
+In 2017 a development team, Mitchelton–BikeExchange was established.

 In June 2016, ahead of the 2016 Tour de France the team announced BikeExchange, an Australian cycling retailer, was stepping up as a title sponsor of the team.
-Team owner, Gerry Ryan, had previously sought to secure further sponsorship after Orica announced they would stop sponsoring the team after the 2017 season.
+Team owner Gerry Ryan had previously sought to secure further sponsorship after Orica announced it would stop sponsoring the team after the 2017 season.
 From 2018 until 2020, the team was known as Mitchelton–Scott, with Ryan's Mitchelton Wines as a major sponsor.

 History

 Formation

 The team was launched as 'GreenEDGE Cycling' on 17 January 2011 in Adelaide, South Australia, and signed a full complement of 30 riders.
 On 6 December 2011, the team was admitted by the UCI to the 2012 and 2013 World Tour seasons.